covallee/constant-11ty/posts/exploring-webc.md

 This was pretty straightforward so far.

-## How to include a WebC component in a Nunjuck layout?
+## How to include a WebC component in a Nunjucks layout?

-The first hurdle was how to include that new component into a Nunjuck layout.
+The first hurdle was how to include that new component into a Nunjucks layout.
 I don't want to fully rewrite my website in WebC right now, so I can't just include `<site-footer></site-footer>` in a .webc layout.

 The built-in Render plugin of Eleventy is here to help up, but there are a few tricks you need to know to have it fully working.